SocietyForArtisticResearch/rc-pandoc-help/NOTES.md

+Notes 11/10/2016
+* More linking within documentation
+* "Back to toc" should not appear in pdf

 * Language needs checking.
 View is badly written and hard to understand.
 * The TOC should only contain sections "#" and "##"